vitorepsantos/java-8/java-8-design-patterns/Creational Patterns - Builder.md

 1. **It lets you vary a product's internal representation.**

-    * Because the product isconstructed through an abstract interface, all you have to do to change the product's internal representationis define a new kind of builder.
+    * Because the product is constructed through an abstract interface, all you have to do to change the product's internal representation (create a different product) is define a new kind of builder.

 2. **It isolates code for construction and representation.**

-    * The Builder pattern improves modularity byencapsulating the way a complex object is constructed and represented.
-Clients needn't know anythingabout the classes that define the product's internal structure.
+    * The Builder pattern improves modularity by encapsulating the way a complex object is constructed and represented.
+Clients needn't know anything about the classes that define the product's internal structure.

     * Each ConcreteBuilder contains all the code to create and assemble a particular kind of product.
 The code is written once; then different Directors can reuse it to build Product variants from the same set of parts.
-In the earlier RTF example, we could define a reader for a format other than RTF, say, an SGMLReader, and use the same TextConverters to generate ASCIIText, TeXText, and TextWidget renditions of SGMLdocuments.
+In the earlier RTF example, we could define a reader for a format other than RTF, say, an SGMLReader, and use the same TextConverters to generate ASCIIText, TeXText, and TextWidget renditions of SGML documents.

 3. **It gives you finer control over the construction process**
-   * Unlike creational patterns that construct productsin one shot, the Builder pattern constructs the product step by step under the director's control.
-Only whenthe product is finished does the director retrieve it from the builder.
-Hence the Builder interface reflectsthe process of constructing the product more than other creational patterns.
-This gives you finer controlover the construction process and consequently the internal structure of the resulting product.
+   * Unlike creational patterns that construct products in one shot, the Builder pattern constructs the product step by step under the director's control.
+Only when the product is finished does the director retrieve it from the builder.
+Hence the Builder interface reflects the process of constructing the product more than other creational patterns.
+This gives you finer control over the construction process and consequently the internal structure of the resulting product.

 # Implementation

-* Typically there's an abstract Builder class that defines an operation for each component that a director may ask itto create
+* Typically there's an abstract Builder class that defines an operation for each component that a director may ask it to create

 * The operations do nothing by default.